 Why would you consider buying a retro racing bike from the 1980’s?

 Up until a few years ago I had NO interest in steel bikes or anything vintage for that matter.
 However, I apparently reached an age where I felt that I needed a ‘restoration project’ to work on.
 You know.. some guys buy that vintage car that NEVER gets restored.
 I don’t have the knowledge, space or tools to restore a vintage car, so I decided to stick with what I know and build up a vintage bike instead.
-After spending months learning the various component standards of ‘the past’ and even more time scouring Ebay to order every single part, I was able to build this professional level race bike from the mid 1980’s.
+After spending months learning the various component standards of ‘the past’ and even more time hunting through Ebay to order every single part, I was able to build this professional level race bike from the mid 1980’s.

 What is the Colnago Master like to ride?

 Special, nostalgic and surprising.
 Being an all Italian bike (excluding a few parts), when I ride it, it feels like I have taken a classic old Ferrari out for a spin.
 Sometimes I imagine myself as Eddy Merckx in an old video clip of the Tour de France.
 Even though this bike is 35 years old, the Colnago is still fast on flat terrain.
 Much quicker than I expected.
 In fact the Colnago is NOT much slower than riding my Cervelo (which features a lot more aero design).

 So what has changed over time?